 Transparency: The Manager will favour instruments listed in jurisdictions which in the Manager’s opinion have a higher transparency level or have a higher protection to investors (for example, in the opinion of the Manager Ireland offers better protection to investors than China).

-Cost Efficiency: The Manager will seek to select instruments which have lower transaction costs.
+Cost Efficiency: The Manager will seek to select instruments which have lower overall and/or transaction costs.

 Collateral Policy